aliu55/zotzeus/zotzeus-frontend/README.md

 # ZotZeus 2020 Front-end Repository

-This is the project front-end repository for the ZotZeus website.
+This is the project front-end repository for the ZotZeus website, created using a [template](https://github.com/hackuci/zothacks-2020-frontend) provided by a workshop hosted by Hack at UCI.

 ## Relevant Available Scripts